manel1874/QSHY/stringSearch/README.md

 The other party 1-*i* should be run in a different terminal or in a different computer.
 We can also use the files `runParty0.sh` or `runParty1.sh` for shortcut.

+An output file called `output_file.txt` is generated with the solution of the private computation.